Nonamenable subforests of multi-ended quasi-pmp graphs: Applications

 Part \cref{thm:visibility_cluster}.
-By the proof of \cref{cluster-graphing_nonamenable}, the restriction of the cluster graphing $G^{\textrm{cl}}$ to the union of infinite components is nowhere amenable with respect to the measure induced by $\#P_p$.
-Hence, by \cite[Theorem 1.8]{Ts:hyperfinite_ergodic_subgraph} almost every infinite $G^{\textrm{cl}}$-component has infinite visibility.
-It thus follows that for $\mathbb{P}_p$-a.e.\ configuration $\omega$, all of its heavy clusters infinite visibility.
+By the proof of \cref{cluster-graphing_nonamenable}, the restriction of a cluster graphing $\@G$ to the union $A$ of infinite components is $\mu_o$-nowhere amenable on $A$.
+Hence, by \cite[Theorem 1.8]{Ts:hyperfinite_ergodic_subgraph} almost every infinite $\@G$-component in $A$ has infinite $\w_{\mu_o}$-visibility, where $\w_{\mu_o}$ is the Radon--Nikodym cocycle of $\#E_{\@G}$ with respect to the underlying measure $\mu_o$.
+Invoking the isomorphisms from \cref{graphing-and-rg} yields that for $\mathbb{P}_p$-a.e.\ configuration $\omega$, all of its heavy clusters have infinite $\w_\Gamma$-visibility.

-Part \cref{thm:visibility_forest}.
-Similarly, by \cref{thm:CorBernPerc}, for $\#P_p$-a.e.\ configuration $\omega$ the random forest $\RandomMF(\omega)$ almost surely contains infinitely many trees with a nonempty and perfect space of nonvanishing ends.
-By \cref{factor_properties}, $\RandomMF(\omega)$ has the law $\#P_p^F$ of an ergodic invariant percolation and equip the cluster graphing $G^\mathrm{cl}$ with the measure induced by $\#P_p^F$.
-As before, the proof of \cref{cluster-graphing_nonamenable} yields that the restriction of $G^\mathrm{cl}$ to the union $A$ of $G^\mathrm{cl}$-components that are trees with $\ge 3$ nonvanishing ends, is nowhere amenable.
-Again, \cite[Theorem 1.8]{Ts:hyperfinite_ergodic_subgraph} implies that almost every $G^\mathrm{cl}$-component in $A$ has infinite visibility, which implies that $\#P_p^F$-a.s.\ every tree with $\ge 3$ nonvanishing ends in $\RandomMF(\omega)$ has infinite visibility. \end{proof}